Skip to content

 • Undergraduate (basic) statistics course with a minimum grade of "C"

 • Applicants must possess an unencumbered RN license.
-Two years clinical experience in registered nursing required.

 • International students are required to have a TSE score of 40 or higher.
 The Test of English as a Foreign Language (TOEFL) exam is required if the applicant's native or first language is not English and if he or she does not hold a bachelor's degree from an accredited U.S. institution.
 TOEFL score requirement includes minimum of 550 on paper-based test, 213 on computer-based test, or 79 on the internet-based test, and achieve the following minimum scores of subtests: Writing, 22; Speaking, 21; Reading, 20; and Listening, 16; or IELTS minimum score of 7.0